-- (1) Public notice shall be given as required by state statutes.
-Notice of such hearing shall be posted on the property for which conditional use is sought. - (2) A courtesy notice shall be mailed, at the applicant's expense, to the property owners of record within a radius of five hundred (500) feet, provided, however, that failure to mail or receive such courtesy notice shall not affect any action or proceedings taken hereunder. - (E) Conditional use review. - (1) All applications for conditional uses shall be submitted to the Planning and Zoning Board for study and written, advisory recommendations to the City Council. - (2) The City Council shall review the application and may either grant conditional uses with such conditions as are appropriate under this chapter or other applicable code or ordinance provisions, or deny conditional uses when not in harmony with the purpose and intent of this chapter. - (3) In granting any conditional use, the City Council may prescribe appropriate conditions in conformity with this chapter.
-Violation of such conditions, when made a part of the terms under which the conditional use is granted, shall be deemed a violation of this chapter. - (F) Review criteria.
-In its deliberations concerning the granting of a conditional use, the City Council shall carefully consider the following criteria: - (1) Adequate ingress and egress may be obtained to and from the property, with particular reference to automotive and pedestrian safety and convenience, traffic flow and control, and access in case of fire or other emergency. - (2) Adequate off-street parking and loading areas may be provided, without creating undue noise, glare, odor or other detrimental effects upon adjoining properties. - (3) Adequate and properly located utilities are available or may be reasonably provided to serve the proposed development. - (4) Adequate screening or buffering will be provided to protect and provide compatibility with adjoining properties.
+(1) (3)-Public notice shall be given as required by state statutes.
+Notice of such hearing shall be posted on the property for which conditional use is sought.

+- (2) (4)-A courtesy notice shall be mailed, at the applicant's expense, to the property owners of record within a radius of five hundred (500) feet, provided, however, that failure to mail or receive such courtesy notice shall not affect any action or proceedings taken hereunder. - (5) Any party may appear in person, or be represented by a duly authorized representative. - (E) § 185.202 Conditional uses review; Conditions Governing Application; Procedures. - (1) (A) The City Council shall hear and decide conditional uses after review of the Planning and Zoning Board.
+All applications for conditional uses shall be submitted to the Planning and Zoning Board for study and written, advisory recommendations to the City Council. - (2) The City Council shall review the application and may either grant conditional uses with such conditions and safeguards as are appropriate under this chapter or other applicable code or ordinance provisions, or deny conditional uses when not in harmony with the purpose and intent of this chapter.
+A conditional use shall not be granted by the City Council unless and until: - (3) (B)-In granting any conditional use, the City Council may prescribe appropriate conditions and safeguards in conformity with this chapter.
+Violation of such conditions-and safeguards, when made a part of the terms under which the conditional use is granted, shall be deemed a violation of this chapter. - (1) A written application for a conditional use is submitted indicating the section of this chapter under which the conditional use is sought and stating the grounds on which it is requested. - (2) Proposed conditional uses for planned development shall also be submitted to the Planning and Zoning Board for study, and the written recommendation of the Planning and Zoning Board shall be considered as part of the official record when hearing an application for a planned development.
+[PUBLIC/CURTESY NOTICE PROVISIONS MOVED UP] - (B) In granting any conditional use, the City Council may prescribe appropriate conditions and safeguards in conformity with this chapter.
+Violation of such conditions and safeguards, when made a part of the terms under which the conditional use is granted, shall be deemed a violation of this chapter and punishable as provided by this chapter.
+The City Council shall prescribe a time limit within which the action for which the conditional use is required shall be begun or completed, or both.
+Failure to begin or complete, or both, such action within the time limit set shall void the conditional use.
+The conditional use shall commence within two (2) years of the date that the conditional use is granted, as evidence by the issuance of a certificate of occupancy, certificate of completion and/or business tax receipt, as applicable.
+One (1) administrative extension of one (1) years may be approved by the City Manager, or designee, following a written request by the applicant within 60 days prior to the date of expiration.